-Figure 6.
+Figure 5.
 Example of each gopher tortoise burrow status category from top left clockwise: active, possibly active, old/abandoned, and inactive.

 Given the relationship between gopher tortoise body size and burrow width (Wilson 1991), burrow size class distribution data obtained during comprehensive surveys were examined as an indirect estimate of the demographic structure of the tortoise population.
-Burrow widths correlate strongly with age and carapace lengths of tortoises inhabiting them (Alford 1980; Martin and Layne 1987).
-Therefore, the size distribution of burrow widths may accurately reflect the size distribution of carapace lengths of resident gopher tortoises.
+Burrow widths correlate strongly with age and carapace lengths of tortoises inhabiting them (Alford 1980; Martin and Layne 1987), allowing burrow widths to reflect the size distribution of carapace lengths of resident gopher tortoises.
 Subsequently, carapace length can be used as a characterization of reproductive potential in individual tortoises.
 However, resulting biases must be considered such as small tortoises occurring in large burrows and obscurity of hatchlings.
-The width of each identified burrow was measured to the nearest five centimeters at a depth of 50 cm with the aid of specially fabricated calipers (Martin and Layne 1987; Wilson, 1991) (Figure 7).
+The width of each identified burrow was measured to the nearest five centimeters at a depth of 50 cm with the aid of specially fabricated calipers (Martin and Layne 1987; Wilson 1991).
 Abandoned burrows with collapsed tunnels were not measured.
-Calipers were constructed using two narrow pieces of flat aluminum on a hinge to form a connected pair of calipers and calibrated in five-centimeter increments via an attached ruler/gauge.